 Polarization in society is fueled by meme and comments which are lifted out of context.
 I would urge everyone that when you see an outrageous statement being reported by someone opposition, hunt down a full transcript to understand the context before jumping to judgement.

 I just read the article Charlie in his own words, which reports to be a summary of several of Charlie’s positions with corresponding soundbites reported by the Guardian.
-Without context, I found they range from true but rude, to horrid.
-On the surface, I am deeply troubling with what I see.
-It’s possible that these are out of context, but I am troubled that someone would say these things even if there context somewhat mitigates the statements.
+Without context, I found the reported positions to range from true but rudely communicated, to horrid.
+On the surface, I am deeply troubling with what I read and saw in some of the video clips.
+It’s possible that these are out of context, but I am troubled that someone would say these things even if the context somewhat mitigates the statements.

-Note: according to adfontesmedia.com (best bias dashboard according to grok), The Guardian is left leaning, and considered reliable (mixes reporting facts with analysis) as compared to say Fox or MSNBC which are rate as Hyper-Partisan and “reporting” opinion with variable reliability.
+Note: according to adfontesmedia.com (best bias dashboard according to grok), The Guardian is left leaning, and considered reliable (mixes reporting facts with analysis) as compared to say Fox or MSNBC which are rate as Hyper-Partisan and “reporting” opinion, no so much facts, with variable reliability.

-I don’t know if the soundbites from The Guardian capturing Charlie’s core views, or if they were a technique, an over statement of an extreme position he was then going to interact with.
+I don’t know if the soundbites from The Guardian capturing Charlie’s core views, or if the sound bites were an over statement of an extreme position he was then going to interact with.
 Soundbites and single sentences lifted without context lose nuance and can lead to misunderstandings.
 This is an error both sides make.

 I committed the sin of providing just a soundbite in my Facebook post.
 I regret this but it out there now.
 Here is what I wrote: